kodecocodes/english-style-guide/README.md

 _Note:_ There are a lot of exceptions to these basic rules, so use your best judgment.

+**pluralization**

+For acronyms, such as API, no quotation is necessary as per AP style.
+Wrong: API’s
+Right: APIs

 **protocols**
 see _code objects_.